pbottine/cut-to-the-quic/xquic/README.md

-# XQUIC Equivalent Substring Attack
+# `xquic` Equivalent Substring Attack

-This directory contains a proof-of-concept equivalent substring collision attack against the hash function used in Alibaba's XQUIC implementation.
+This directory contains a proof-of-concept equivalent substring collision attack against the hash function used in Alibaba's `xquic` implementation.

 ## Vulnerability Status

-**Note**: This vulnerability has been responsibly disclosed to the XQUIC maintainers and has been fixed in recent versions of XQUIC.
+**Note**: This vulnerability has been responsibly disclosed to the `xquic` maintainers and has been fixed in recent versions of `xquic`.
 This proof-of-concept is provided for educational purposes to help security researchers understand the attack technique.

 ## Overview